AJ-Mackay/Python_Scraper/ReadMe.md

 * additional indentation at the start of the metadata below the product name,
 * not showing the quotation marks around the image Urls, and
 * price does not display all decimal places when saved as type float.

+The output from this exercise can be found in the results.json file.